Oscar Kightley: Professional career

 As well as Pacific Underground, Kightley co-founded the Island Players theatre company.
 He won the Bruce Mason Playwriting Award in 1998 and has worked as a performer and writer for a number of television shows including Skitz, Telly Laughs, The Panel, Sportzah, and TV3's rugby coverage.
 His plays include Dawn Raids, Island Girls, A Frigate Bird Sings (co-written with Dave Fane and Nathaniel Lees), and Niu Sila (co-written with Dave Armstrong).
 Dawn Raids was reissued in 2018 by Playmarket.
 Kightley also co-wrote and took a lead role in the highly successful Sione’s Wedding movies.

 He was a breakfast announcer on Niu FM until January 2007.
 He has also been on RNZ National/Te Reo Irirangi o Aotearoa National as a guest, as well as guest-hosting Kim Hill's Saturday Morning show during Summer 2007–2008.
 In 2006 he received a Laureate Award from the Arts Foundation of New Zealand.
 He is a member of the comedy group the Naked Samoans, who together wrote the animated television series bro'Town.

-In 2013 Kightley played the title character in the police drama Harry, which he also co-wrote.
+In 2013, Kightley played the title character in the police drama Harry, which he also co-wrote.
 He directed Madeleine Sami's TV3 comedy Super City, and co-directed a US pilot of it with Taika Waititi.

-In 2019, Kightley led a panel for Auckland Council on why people should vote in local body elections.
-In 2022, Kightley was elected to the Henderson-Massey local board at the 2022 New Zealand local elections, representing the Labour Party.
+In 2019, Kightley led a panel for Auckland Council on why people should vote in local-body elections.
+At the 2022 local-body elections, Kightley was elected to the Henderson-Massey local board, representing the Labour Party.
+Kightley was re-elected in 2025.

+Kightley made his directorial debut in 2021 with the documentary Dawn Raid, which told the story of Dawn Raid Entertainment, a hip-hop record label founded in South Auckland by Tanielu Leaosavai'i and Andy Murnane.